 Employers also cannot fire you based on your perceived race.
 For instance, let’s say an employer fires you because he believes that you are African American, even though you are not.
 This is still a form of racial discrimination.
 Even though you are not actually African American, it is illegal because the employer’s intention was to discriminate against you because of your race.
 These claims are aggressively pursued in court, and if you are able to prove that you were discriminated against because of your race, you could recover lost wages, benefits, attorneys’ fees, and compensation for your emotional distress.

 Example #5: You Were Terminated Because You Reported Illegal Activity

 Employees should never be scared to report illegal activity in the workplace.
 As previously mentioned, the law fortunately prohibits an employer from firing an employee simply because he has reported illegal activity.
 For example, let’s say an employee contacts the Securities and Exchange Commission (SEC) to report that he suspects his employer is committing accounting fraud.
 If the employer finds out that the employee made this call, he cannot fire him for reporting suspected illegal activity.
 Every employee has the right to report suspected legal activity to the appropriate authorities, which is known as “whistleblowing.”
 Firing an employee for reporting illegal activity is a form of whistleblower retaliation, which is prohibited by law.

 Do you believe that you have been wrongfully terminated by your employer?
-If so, speak to the employment law attorneys at Shegerian & Associates as soon as possible.
+If so, speak to the wrongful termination lawyers at Shegerian & Associates as soon as possible.
 Our team of experienced attorneys will fight tirelessly to protect your rights in the workplace and recover the compensation that you deserve for your wrongful termination.
 Contact us today by calling 1-800-GOT-FIRED.